Televisions

 The next place we visited was a Hampton Inn suite which, unfortunately, also had a Samsung television.
 I had the exact same problems with this television as I did at the VRBO apartment except that this Samsung television was not set to its retail demo mode which was a spot of good news.
 Unfortunately, this television only had a Samsung 'hotel' remote which is a very crippled remote compared to a consumer remote.
 Of course, the colors still sucked, the tonality sucked, the menus sucked, the guide was even more clunky, slow and frustrating, and the sound sucked.

-If I owned rental properties today (which is too risky today because most people today are slobs with no respect for other people's property), I'd probably furnish the properties with cheap, inexpensive televisions rather than more expensive Samsung televisions.
+If I owned rental properties today (which, honestly, our travels have shown us that this type of business venture would be too risky today because most people today are slobs with no respect for other people's property), I'd probably furnish the properties with cheap, inexpensive televisions rather than more expensive Samsung televisions.
 I can't understand why Samsung seems to be the television of choice for the hotel industry.
 Honestly, I'd rather watch on a cheap, inexpensive Insignia television than a Samsung television.
 Also, if someone damaged the television in my rental room, purchasing a new cheap, inexpensive brand like Insignia wouldn't be nearly as painful.
-And, for what it's worth, although probably just as cheap and inexpensive as Insignia, I'm not sure I'd ever purchase a Vizio television... ever.
+And, for what it's worth since I'm talking about cheap brands, although probably just as cheap and inexpensive as Insignia, I'm not sure I'd ever purchase a Vizio television... ever.

 These two recent experiences with these crappy Samsung televisions reminded me of a Samsung television that Sheila and I purchased about 15 years ago.
 These latest experiences while on the road in recent weeks brought me instantly back to the same feelings I had when we briefly had that Samsung television 15 years ago.
 It sucked and it was unnecessarily frustrating.
 After trying to come to terms with it and set it up as best as I could over the course of hours, I gave up the following morning and packaged everything up so I could return it.